icebug/tap-gcs-csv/README.md

 - Column names have whitespace removed and replaced with underscores.
 - They are also downcased.
 - A few extra fields are added for help with auditing:
-  - `_s3_source_bucket`: The bucket that this record came from
+  - `_gcs_source_bucket`: The bucket that this record came from
-  - `_s3_source_file`: The path to the file that this record came from
+  - `_gcs_source_file`: The path to the file that this record came from
-  - `_s3_source_lineno`: The line number in the source file that this record was found on
+  - `_gcs_source_lineno`: The line number in the source file that this record was found on
-  - `_s3_extra`: If you specify field names in the config, and there are more records in a row than field names, the overflow will end up here.
+  - `_gcs_extra`: If you specify field names in the config, and there are more records in a row than field names, the overflow will end up here.